Oct 6, 2021 6:00:00 AM

 Hybrid learning.
 Hybrid work.
 Hybrid classrooms.
 Hybrid offices.
 It seems like that’s all we’re talking about these days — the challenges and (more importantly) the possibilities.

-Though hybrid and HyFlex courses aren’t new, they’ve been increasingly in demand – and not necessarily for the reasons we first thought.
-The shift to hybrid in higher education may have been mostly motivated by safety concerns.
-But the reception from students and the growth of hybrid work mean it’s unlikely to disappear even when the pandemic is in our rearview mirror.
+Though hybrid and HyFlex courses aren’t new, they’ve been increasingly in demand — and not necessarily for the reasons we first thought.
+The shift to hybrid in higher education may have been mostly motivated by safety concerns stemming from the COVID-19 pandemic.
+But the reception from students and the growth of hybrid work mean it’s unlikely to disappear.

 But it’s one thing to create hybrid courses.
 It’s another to make them successful.
 As with most things in education, it all comes down to communication.
 And though communicating effectively in a hybrid class doesn’t require brand new skills, some of the usual strategies need adjusting.